laiduy98/cose-19/report/report.md

 # Abstract

-COVID-19 is the disease that cause by the Sar-COV-2 virus, commence in China at the end of the year 2019.
+COVID-19 is the disease that caused by the Sar-COV-2 virus, commence in China at the end of the year 2019.
 Over the time, studies show that there is some form of background diseases and risk factors that can hugely affect the severity cases rate of COVID-19.
 This study will apply NLP as well as text mining and exploration on the CORD-19 dataset to extract which background diseases and risk factors play the main role for the problem, hence researcher may produce a method to reduce rate.

 ![Cormobilities and symtoms of COVID-19 cases](assets/images/risk_factor.jpeg)